 Traditionally, an aerial work platform or under-bridge inspection vehicle is deployed to inspect bridges.
 Ladders and ropes can also be utilized to inspect smaller bridges.
-The techniques used depend on the kind of bridge, the amount of access needed and the ability to block lanes of traffic.
+The techniques used depend on the kind of bridge, the amount of access needed, and the ability to block lanes of traffic.
 The options used notwithstanding, inspection costs and associated risks are always a bottleneck in the inspection process.
 It costs dearly to operate and maintain aerial platforms and snoopers.
 Specialized training and sufficient experience is required to pull of rope inspection.
 Additional data can be retrieved by drones using infrared scanners for monitoring bridges with drones.

-Drones can be used to inspect infrastructure round the clock.
+An industrial drone can be used to inspect infrastructure round the clock.
 They can also be used in rainy weather or mildly windy conditions.
 Drones can also be configured to patrol a preprogrammed trajectory; thereby making the inspection process semi-autonomous.

 Typically, a team comprising a couple of individuals carries out foot patrol from one tower to another to monitor power lines.
-Binoculars or infrared and corona detection cameras are used to carry out visual inspection.
+Binoculars or infrared and corona detection cameras are used to carry out a visual inspection.
 These monitoring methodologies while being effective are only suitable for surfaces visible from the ground.
-This can be quite complicated in far flung areas where towers are not accessible and the terrain between towers is rugged.
+This can be quite complicated in far-flung areas where towers are not accessible and the terrain between towers is rugged.

 Manned aerial inspection can be substituted with robotic drones which are safer to operate and do not cost a fortune.
-The issues related to image stabilization, pole tracking and automatic defect detection are still inherent in drones.
-However, inspection of power transmission lines via drones can be quicker than foot patrols and provides accurate results in contrast to manned helicopter monitoring.
+The issues related to image stabilization, pole tracking, and automatic defect detection are still inherent in drones.
+However, an inspection of power transmission lines via drones can be quicker than foot patrols and provides accurate results in contrast to manned helicopter monitoring.

 The costs and time involved in the inspection of closed spaced such as reservoirs or boilers can be significantly reduced by drones.
 Drones can be loaded with LED lights and cameras for exceptional image quality during remote visual inspections.
 The fact that they can be deployed in a matter of few minutes and the relevant inspection can be accomplished within the blink of an eye render them as a compatible alternative to manual inspection techniques.
-Professionals and experts can plan maintenance in an effective manner by utilizing the data acquired via drones which results in reduced downtime and costs.
+Professionals and experts can plan maintenance in an effective manner by utilizing the data acquired via drones which result in reduced downtime and costs.